emard/esp32blesynscan/README.md

 and will never stop by itself (user should press cancel to stop).

-fix#1: in function "udpcb()" one message is rewritten
+fix#1: in function "udpcb()" one message is rewritten with this fix Auxiliary Encoder doesn't have to be enabled.
+It seems that mount internally always uses Auxiliary Encoders.
+Regardless of Auxiliary Encoders being set ON or OFF without this patch, when clutches are released and mount is manually moved, SynScan always knows its new position.

     :W2050000\r -> :W2040000\r